google/oboe/apps/OboeTester/docs/Usage.md

 If you use USB-MIDI input then you can eliminate the latency due to the touch screen, which is around 15-30 msec.
 MIDI latency is generally under 1 msec.

-### Record and Playback
+### Record and Play

+* Tap RECORD to record several seconds of audio.
+You should see the red VU meters move.
-Record several seconds of audio and play it back.
+* Tap STOP then PLAY to play it back.
-The Share button lets you share the recorded WAV file.
+* Tap SHARE button to the recorded WAV file to GDrive, GMail or another app.
 You can then examine the WAV file using a program like Audacity.

 ### Echo Input to Output